seismiq-net/documentation/docs/provisioning/index.md

 In the unlikely event of a failing test, the LED will turn red permanently to indicate that at least one test failed unexpectedly.

-Test results are summarized in a report and can be checked locally at http://qssensor.local/test-result.
+Test results are summarized in a report and can be checked locally at <http://qssensor.local/test-result>.

+By the end of the self-test turn off the device by disconnecting the power supply.
+Your sensor is now ready for [setup](../setup/quickstart.md)